The Imposter Syndrome Intensive for Therapists in Private Practice

 • This intensive is designed for therapists in private practice who are experiencing imposter syndrome that’s affecting how they run their business, show up clinically, or both.

-This isn’t the right fit if you’re in active crisis, dealing with acute safety concerns, or looking for business coaching or consulting.
-It's also not the right fit if you're not sure you’re ready for things to change — ART works best when you are.
+This also is not the right fit if you're not sure you’re ready for things to change — ART works best when you are.

 • ART uses bilateral eye movements to help activate your brain’s natural processing mechanisms while you focus on a memory, sensation, or symptom.
 When you experience something profound, traumatic, or formative, your brain sometimes stores it in a way that keeps triggering present-day reactions, like imposter syndrome.
 The eye movements, combined with guided visualization, help your brain reprocess and store the memory in the past where it belongs without the emotional charge that keeps it activated as imposter syndrome.